Nutty

 And what are the main advantages of a Stocks and Shares ISA?

-• You’ll see a lot more growth in your money over time (this is the big one!)
+• You’ll typically see a lot more growth in your money over time (this is the big one!)

 • It’s a really accessible and easy way to start your investment journey